 “I’m absolutely delighted to announce Gregg Popovich as head coach of the USA Basketball Men’s National Team for 2017-20," said Colangelo.
 "There is no doubt in my mind that we have the great fortune of bringing on board one of the NBA’s best and most successful coaches ever to lead the USA National Team for the 2017-20 quadrennium.
 By making this decision now, it will allow us to have a clean, efficient and immediate transition following the 2016 Olympic Games."

-Completing the 2018-19 season owning a sterling 1,245-575 (.684 winning percentage) all-time regular season record, his current .684 winning percentage ranks third in NBA history trailing only Jackson (.704) and Billy Cunningham (.698).
-He is one of nine coaches in NBA history to have won 1,000 NBA games, has won more games than any active NBA coach and his 1,245 wins with one team ranks as the most all-time in NBA history.
+Completing the 2019-20 season owning a sterling 1,277-614 (.675 winning percentage) all-time regular season record, his current .675 winning percentage (for head coaches with five or more seasons) ranks fourth in NBA history trailing only Steve Kerr (.709), Phil Jackson (.704) and Billy Cunningham (.698).
+He is one of nine coaches in NBA history to have won 1,000 NBA games, has won more games than any active NBA coach and his 1,277 wins with one team ranks as the most all-time in NBA history.

-He also owns a 170-114 record (.599 winning percentage) in NBA playoffs and ranks third all-time for playoff wins behind Jackson and Riley, and owns the third-best playoff career winning percentage in NBA history.
+He also owns a 170-114 record (.599 winning percentage) in NBA playoffs and ranks third all-time for playoff wins behind Jackson (229) and Pat Riley (171), and owns the eighth-best (for head coaches with five or more seasons) playoff career winning percentage in NBA history.

 Popovich has been named NBA Coach of the Year three times, in 2003, 2012 and 2014.
 He’s also been named Western Conference All-Star coach four times and NBA Coach of the Month 17 times—the most in league history.